ginnyintifa/PTMscape/README.md

 ### Crosstalk analysis

-Analyze positive crosstalk events between methylationK and phosphorylationS.
+Let us assume that we analyze positive crosstalk events between methylationK and phosphorylationS.
 The output file will be **sample_ps_ubi_positive_test.sv**.

 ```{r, eval = F}